GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: Evaluation

 \subsubsection{LSTM}

-As a first baseline, we trained a recurrent neural network architecture based on Long Short-Term Memory (LSTM) \cite{lstm} for each scenario individually to directly predict goal probabilities.
-The model architecture and training setup is detailed in Appendix B.
+As another baseline, we trained a recurrent neural network architecture based on Long Short-Term Memory (LSTM) \cite{lstm} for each scenario individually to directly predict goal probabilities.
+The model architecture and training setup is detailed in Appendix \ref{apx:lstm}.